DISCRIMINATION AND SEXUAL MISCONDUCT POLICY

 Huntingdon College encourages anyone who experiences sexual misconduct to talk to someone about what happened so that they can get the support needed, and so the College can respond appropriately

 If you experience an act of sexual misconduct during a college break, such as the break between fall and spring semesters or Spring Break, help is still available.
-You may contact an off-campus resources, such as the Lighthouse Counseling Center or One Place Family Justice Center in Montgomery, or you may contact Huntingdon Security (334-833-4463) which will work with you to reach an appropriate college official.
+You may contact an off-campus resources, such as the One Place Family Justice Center in Montgomery, or you may contact Huntingdon Security (334-833-4463) which will work with you to reach an appropriate college official.

 This policy is intended to make students and employees aware of the various reporting and disclosure options available to them, so they can make informed choices about where to turn should they experience sexual misconduct.
 The College encourages an individual to talk to someone regardless of to whom they may choose to talk.

 It is very important to obtain immediate medical care following a sexual assault, to provide for your well being and to document, collect, and properly preserve physical evidence of the assault.
 In order to preserve physical evidence should one later decide to pursue legal action, one should not change clothes, bathe, douche, or use the toilet.
 Individuals should seek medical care immediately, whether or not the assault is reported.
 In addition to care of obvious injuries, medical attention is needed to protect from sexually transmitted diseases or the possibility of pregnancy.
 Immediate medical attention can be received at the nearest local hospital emergency room or through the the One Place Family Justice Center.
 If requested, a member of the college staff will accompany a student or employee.

 REQUESTING CONFIDENTIALITY FROM THE COLLEGE: HOW THE COLLEGE WILL WEIGH THE REQUEST AND RESPOND